Overview

 Manage Subscription: Flexibility & Engagement

-Add a “Pause Subscription“ option for retention
+Decision: Clarify action questions, add “Pause Subscription“ option for retention

-Incentivizing Subscription via Value
+Incentivize Subscription through Value

-Simplifying Subscription Steps
+Simplify Subscription Steps

 Final Solution